Perdition-117/COM3D2.EditBodyLoadFix/README.md

 - When switching body:
   - Restores selected pose
   - Fixes breasts going rigid
+  - Fixes pupil parameters (3.0)
   - Fixes animation not freezing when placing accessories
   - Fixes touch jump not working
   - Fixes VR grabbing not working

 ## Installing

-Get the latest version from [the release page](../../releases/latest).
-Extract the archive and place `COM3D2.EditBodyLoadFix.dll` in `BepInEx\plugins`.
+Download the latest version from [the release page](../../releases/latest).
+Extract the archive contents into `BepInEx\plugins`.